FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 3.d.
 Add relations
 ------------------

-If you create multiple models you may want to connect them by relations.
+If you create multiple domain objects you may want to connect them by relations.
 A relation property can be added in the :guilabel:`relations` subsection.
-When being added, it can be connected to the related model by dragging the round connector of the relation property and dropping it at the connector of the related model.
+When being added, it can be connected to the related object by dragging the round connector of the relation property and dropping it at the connector of the related object.
 When expanding the relation property panel you can refine the type of relation.

 +-----------------------------------+---------------------------------------------------------------------------------------------+